Child support payments can be collected privately or by Services Australia (Child Support).

 If the receiving parent and children live in a reciprocating country and they are eligible to receive child support payments (according to Australian laws), then you may have to pay child support.

-The receiving parent will need to apply to the relevant child support agency in the country where they live and a request will be sent to the DHS to collect child support payments from you.
+The receiving parent will need to apply to the relevant child support agency in the country where they live and a request will be sent to Services Australia (Child Support) to collect child support payments from you.

-If you’ve got a child support assessment, court order or child maintenance order from an overseas country that has an agreement with Australia, the DHS can be asked to collect the child support from you.
+If you’ve got a child support assessment, court order or child maintenance order from an overseas country that has an agreement with Australia, Services Australia (Child Support) can be asked to collect the child support from you.

 If the paying parent is living in a country without an agreement with Australia, it may be difficult to get any child support or child maintenance.
 In most cases, Australian maintenance orders and assessments will have no force in these countries and there will be no government support to help you get payments.

-Some overseas countries only accept court orders for child support or child maintenance but countries such as New Zealand, England and the United States will accept child support assessments made by the DHS.
+Some overseas countries only accept court orders for child support or child maintenance but countries such as New Zealand, England and the United States will accept child support assessments made by Services Australia (Child Support).

-When you’ve got a court order, lodge it with the DHS.
+When you’ve got a court order, lodge it with Services Australia (Child Support).

-When the DHS has accepted your court order or application for child support assessment, they’ll liaise with the relevant agency in that country who will be responsible for collecting payments and sending them to Australia.
+When Services Australia (Child Support) has accepted your court order or application for child support assessment, they’ll liaise with the relevant agency in that country who will be responsible for collecting payments and sending them to Australia.

-This is a complex area of law and you should contact the DHS or get legal advice.
+This is a complex area of law and you should contact Services Australia (Child Support) or get legal advice.

 You may need legal advice if: